eeyrw/LcdTcpDll/README.md

 # The display driver plugin for LCD Smartie

-This driver plugin is a DLL
+This driver plugin is a DLL underwin
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY0NTgzMDcxM119
+eyJoaXN0b3J5IjpbLTI1MzIwMjc5M119
 -->